Architecture

 Try out the tool

-To try out the tool, visit the project in Braintrust, and navigate to the Tools section of your Library.
+To try out the tool, visit the project in Braintrust, and navigate to Tools.

 Writing a prompt